MOH to stop giving details of Covid-19 community cases

-SINGAPORE - The Ministry of Health (MOH) will no longer disclose details of each new Covid-19 case detected in the community as the country moves towards a new phase of battling the pandemic, it said in a statement on Tuesday (June 29).
+The Ministry of Health (MOH) will no longer disclose details of each new Covid-19 case detected in the community as the country moves towards a new phase of battling the pandemic, it said in a statement yesterday.

 Information on individuals' ages and occupations, as well as the places they visited and the dates on which they tested positive, will not be provided.